Contact By Phone

 Michael L. Hendricks, Ph.D., ABPP

 Dr. Michael Hendricks obtained his Ph.D. in Clinical Psychology from The American University in Washington, D.C., which is accredited by the American Psychological Association.
 He is board certified in Clinical Psychology by the American Board of Professional Psychology and is licensed in Virginia, Maryland and the District of Columbia.
-Dr. Hendricks is a fellow of the American Psychological Association, the American Academy of Clinical Psychology, the Society of Clinical Psychology, the Society for the Psychology of Sexual Orientation and Gender Diversity, and Psychologists in Independent Practice.
-He is a member of the American Association of Suicidology, the American Psychology-Law Society, and the World Professional Association for Transgender Health.
+Dr. Hendricks is a fellow of the American Psychological Association, the American Academy of Clinical Psychology, the Society of Clinical Psychology, the Society for the Psychology of Sexual Orientation and Gender Diversity, the Society for the Psychological Study of Social Issues, and Psychologists in Independent Practice.
+He is a member of the American Association of Suicidology and the American Psychology-Law Society, and the World Professional Association for Transgender Health, by which he is a certified healthcare provider.
 He is also a registrant of the National Register of Health Service Providers in Psychology.

 Research and Teaching Experience